Is NordVPN Safe in 2026?

 - Separate password from your email password

 The kill switch is also important.
 Its job is simple: if the VPN connection drops, it blocks internet access or selected apps so your real IP and traffic are not exposed in that moment.
-That matters more than people think, especially on flaky public Wi-Fi.
+See how a VPN kill switch works if you want a visual walkthrough.
+This matters more than people think, especially on flaky public Wi-Fi.

 Meshnet, Dark Web Monitor, MFA and account hygiene